Brexit advice for businesses

 It makes sense for businesses to prepare for different Brexit scenarios.
 For advice for your business, just answer a few short questions at the UK Government’s business readiness website to help understand how leaving the EU may affect your business and what you can do to get ready.

-The official EU Exit website provides the current advice on:
+The official Brexit website provides the current advice on:

 - employing EU citizens

 - regulation and standards for goods and products

 - using personal data

 Given Kent’s proximity to continental Europe, 2 areas of particular interest to Kent businesses are: